Sunday, November 22, 2009

 In the words of her daughter, Laura, "My mother never was married.
 She just stayed around here with these rich folks and had children by them."

 Both Serelda and Amanda were beautiful women.
 They were finely dressed, and had plenty of money.
 Part of Serelda's "wealth" was the result of her suing men for the support of the children which they fathered.
-The situation changed for Serelda, however, after King Christenberry died.
+The situation changed for Serelda, however, after King Christenberry stopped providing support.
 As long as King was around, he kept the money coming in to them.
-After his death Serelda and her children found themselves in poverty, and at times they were even homeless.
+After his death, Serelda and her children found themselves in poverty, and at times they were even homeless.

 For a good portion of her adult life, Serelda lived with her mother, Jerusa, and her sister, Amanda.